As business owners, we feel a lot of pressure to be visible all the time. We want to make sure we are seen by our ideal customers, right?

 You can join Facebook groups, like mine, and ask around for content ideas!
 You can reach out to your audience via social media or email (or heck, even in person), or you can join online forums with fellow business owners.
 You’ll also be building a community in the process!

-6. If you’re still unsure of how to produce content, I can help!
+6. If you’re still unsure of how to produce content, we can help!

 Happy content writing, friends!